markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 If Reticulum infrastructure already exists locally, you probably don't need to change anything, and you may already be connected to a wider network.
 If not, you will probably need to add relevant *interfaces* to the configuration, in order to communicate with other systems.

+You can generate a much more verbose configuration example by running the command:

+``rnsd --exampleconfig``

+The output includes examples for most interface types supported by Reticulum, along with additional options and configuration parameters.

 It is a good idea to read the comments and explanations in the above default config.
 It will teach you the basic concepts you need to understand to configure your network.
 Once you have done that, take a look at the :ref:`Interfaces<interfaces-main>` chapter of this manual.

 Included Utility Programs
 -------------------------